andrevanzuydam/preact-redux-template/readme.md

 #### Introduction

 Setting up a react project with redux may be quite easy for some but takes time to find examples and create the layout for just getting to development.
+It also has Bootstrap 4 added to the template with an example Nav and Footer for convenience.

 This project has the basic Redux flow with examples of components and interactions with components and state.